-Awardees will have the on-site support of visualization experts at RENCI's NCSU Engagement Center, as well as the intellectual support of the broader RENCI visualization group distributed across the three Triangle universities and other general RENCI staff.
-This support includes expertise in database management, data mining, scientific and information visualization, large data manipulation, image processing, and high-performance computing.
+Awardees will have the on-site support of visualization experts at RENCI's Duke Engagement Center as well as the intellectual support of the broader RENCI visualization group distributed across the three Triangle universities and other general RENCI staff.
+This includes expertise in database management, data mining, scientific and information visualization, large data manipulation, image processing, and high performance computing.

-FINANCIAL STIPEND: Approximately \$10,000-12,000 per award, in support of 2 anticipated awards.
+FINANCIAL STIPEND: \$12,000 for each of two anticipated awards.